atkuzmanov/notification-system-kafka-2020/notification-sending-system/ANALYSIS_V1.0.md

 ### Functional requirements

+**`TODO` research, filter and prioritize the following according to importance and time constraints:**

 - Requirement `1.` analysis and breakdown:
     - Build extensible hierarchical data model
         - Will build towards and interface.